-Anyone can write a poem.
+Anyone can write (or tell) a poem!
 There’s no right or wrong way, and poems don’t need to rhyme.
 Good poetry paints pictures with words.
 It makes us feel with our senses and our hearts.